The-Scrappy-Project/tsp_dsai/README.md

 # The Scrappy Project- DS and AI Course

 Welcome to the official repository of TSP's Data Science & AI course!
+This is awesome!

 TBD: Add information on logistics and problem sets.